Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * The default value for an url field must be a valid url.
 Allowed protocols are `http`, `ftp` and `https`.
 * The ipTraceable change trigger field must point to `workflowState`, the name of a field or a relation (property.field).
 If the `ipTraceable` property for a field has been set to `CHANGE` then this error can appear to remind you to set also the required attribute `ipTraceable change trigger field`.
 Either you did not set anything there or the value does neither correspond to `workflowState` nor the name of an entity field nor an incoming relation.

+#### User fields

+* The blameable change trigger field must point to `workflowState`, the name of a field or a relation (property.field).
+If the `blameable` property for a field has been set to `CHANGE` then this error can appear to remind you to set also the required attribute `blameable change trigger field`.
+Either you did not set anything there or the value does neither correspond to `workflowState` nor the name of an entity field nor an incoming relation.

 #### Date and time fields

 This section includes rules which apply only for datetime, date and time fields.